DramatikMan/app-django/README.md

 Allows you to host or join rooms to control host's Spotify playback.
 Prerequisites for this to work:

-- a room's host has to start playing something from their Spotify account
+- a room host has to start playing something from their Spotify account
-- their account has to be Premium (Spotify API rules, not mine ¯\\\_(ツ)_/¯ )
+- their account has to have Premium (Spotify API rules, not mine ¯\\\_(ツ)_/¯ )

 ## Startup